City Center Building: Plans for the site

 Plans were announced in early 2008 for remodeling the tower, including seismic retrofitting and conversion to office space.
 There were also plans to build condominiums over the Centennial Hall parking garage, which has also been demolished.

 The building closed in 2009.
 In 2010, the city opened bidding for its demolition.
 Instead of demolition, the site only had hazardous materials removed.

+In June 2019, the Hayward City Council approved purchasing the building $5.2 million.
+Before the end of that year, they approved a $3.9 million demolition contract with Oakland’s Silverado Contractors.
+No decision had been made about what would happen to the site after the demolition, and the lot remains empty as of January 2026.